AmirMotefaker/my-Python-Projects/Instagram Bot/README.md

             browser.find_element_by_xpath(“//button[@type=’submit’]”).click(): To submit the credentials and login to instagram, we find the login button.
 Xpath is the                  path starting from the HTML tag upto the element. // is similar to relative path.
 Thus we find the button that has the type submit and click on it to                  login.

+            def skip_buttons(): Some options will be present asking to ‘save The Password’ and to ‘Turn On Notifications’.
+We deal with those options here by selecting                  ‘Not Now’ for them all.
+Thus declare the function skip_buttons.

+            browser.find_element_by_xpath(“//div[@class=’cmbtv’]/button[@type=’button’]”).click(): When the screen goes to the second page, you select the option ‘Not                  now’ by giving this command. @class denotes the name of the class and @type denotes the type of the button or any HTML tag.
+                 The same concept is extended to the Notifications option in the third page.

+            def navigate_to_sender(): To find the chat option and the text area for that chat, we declare this function.

+            browser.find_element_by_css_selector().click(): It is the same as finding by Xpath, only that it uses a CSS path.

+            browser.find_elements_by_xpath: This function is similar to find element with the difference being the data it returns.
+This function returns a list of all                  elements containing the same tag.
+Here we use it to return a list of all the conversations with other users.

+            length = len(elements): To determine the conversations between the user and their friends.

+            for i in range(length): Since all the usernames are found in the div tag starting from 1 upto to total number of elements.

+            find_user =…….div[{}]: Insertion of the div component using format operator.

+            f find_user.text == username: Since we chat with many people at different times, what remains as the first chat may not always be the first chat.
+Hence we                  compare if the text present in the div tag is the same as the username provided by the user.